wilsonmar/Salesforce/README.md

 It doesn't have ORM (but seems to be there).

-OrgID hashed to one of 32 keys used to distribute.
+OrgID is hashed to one of 32 keys used to distribute.
 Smart Primary Keys and Polymorphic Foreign Keys.
 Creative de-normalization and pivoting.